stepsecurity-poc/stepsecurity-poc-harden-runner/README.md

 * Monitors for API calls that contain data-exfiltration signals - specifically, POST, PUT, or PATCH requests going outside of the organization where the workflow resides

 #### Secrets in Build Logs
 * Monitors build logs for potentially leaked secrets.
-Once the workflow is run, this can be seen in the `Controls` tab for the `handle-private-key` job
+Once the workflow is run, the leaked build log secret can be seen in the `Controls` tab for the `handle-private-key` job

-## Detections that require a baseline
+## Triggering detections requiring a baseline
-Harden-Runner allows you to **monitor or block** any anomalous network calls that are made which are not established in the baseline.
-The baseline currently is generated after 100 job runs.
-In order to test this feature, a script is included to run the job 100 times
+After a baseline is established, Harden Runner can **audit or block** any new, anomalous network calls that are outside of the baseline.
+The baseline is [configurable](https://docs.stepsecurity.io/admin-console/settings/anomaly-detection#configuration) by number of job runs required, or by number of days elapsed.
+You can find this in your tenant dashboard under `Admin Console -> Settings -> Anomaly Detection`.
+While the default is 100, it is recommended to lower this for easier testing purpose.

+* Run the workflow based on the number of runs set above to generate a baseline.
+You can verify the baseline is stable under the `Harden-Runner -> Baseline` tab
-* After running the [baseline generation script](link), run the workflow one more time (Actions tab -> POC Detections and before running the workflow, enter a new domain, ie `https://www.pastebin.com`)
+* Run the workflow one more time, this time entering a new domain. (`Actions tab -> POC Detections` and before running the workflow, enter a new domain, ie `https://www.pastebin.com`)
-* This new domain is being seen for the first time after 100 job runs - to observe the anomalous network call, navigate to the workflow runs insights page under the Network Events tab
+* Since this new domain is now outside of the baseline, it will trigger an anomalous network call - to observe the anomalous network call, navigate to the workflow runs insights page under the Network Events tab
-* Block Policy [wip]
+* Block Policy - [this section is currently being updated]